macxred/cashctrl_api/README.md

 To locally modify and test the package, clone the repository and execute `python setup.py develop` in the repository root folder.
-This approach adds a symbolic link to your development directory in Python's search path, ensuring immediate access to the latest code version upon (re-)loading the package.
+This approach adds a symbolic link to your development directory in Python's search path, ensuring the latest code version is sourced when (re-)loading the package.